arogozhnikov/demuxalot/README.md

 Reliable and efficient idenfitication of genotypes for individual cells in RNA sequencing that refines the knowledge about genotypes from the data.

-Demuxalot fears not facing lots of genotypes.
+Demuxalot is fast and optimized to work with lots of genotypes.

 ## Background

 During single-cell RNA-sequencing (scRnaSeq) we pool cells from different donors and process them together.

-Herophilus uses scRnaSeq to study cells in organoids at scale.
+- Pro: all cells come through the same pipeline, so preparation/biological variation effects are cancelled out from analysis automatically.
+  Also experiments are much cheaper!
 - Con: we don't know cell origin
-- Pro: all cells come through the same pipeline, so preparation/biological variation effects are cancelled out automatically.
-Also it's much cheaper!

-Demultiplexing step that demuxalot completes solves the con: it guesses which cells come from which organoid by matching reads coming from cell against genotypes.
+Demultiplexing step that demuxalot completes solves the con: it guesses genotype of each cell by matching reads coming from cell against genotypes.

+Herophilus uses scRnaSeq to study cells in organoids with multiple genetic backgrounds at scale.

 ## Known genotypes and refined genotypes: the tale of two scenarios